-There is no bond trustee or similar person to monitor or enforce the terms of the resolution for issuance of the Bonds.
+Enforcement: There is no bond trustee or similar person to monitor or enforce the terms of the resolution for issuance of the Bonds.
 In the event of a default in the payment of principal of or interest on the Bonds, there is no provision for acceleration of maturity of the principal of the Bonds.
-Consequently, the remedies of the owners of the Bonds (consisting primarily of an action in the nature of mandamus requiring the School and certain other public officials to perform the terms of the resolution for the Bonds) may have to be enforced from year to year.
+Consequently, the remedies of the owners of the Bonds (consisting primarily of an action in the nature of mandamus requiring the District and certain other public officials to perform the terms of the resolution for the Bonds) may have to be enforced from year to year.

-The owners of the Bonds cannot foreclose on property within the boundaries of the School or sell such property in order to pay the debt service on the Bonds.
+The owners of the Bonds cannot foreclose on property within the boundaries of the District or sell such property in order to pay the debt service on the Bonds.
 In addition, the enforceability of the rights and remedies of owners of the Bonds may be subject to limitation as set forth in Bond Counsel's opinion.
-The opinion will state, in part, that the obligations of the School with respect to the Bonds may be subject to bankruptcy, insolvency, reorganization, moratorium and other similar laws affecting creditors' rights heretofore or hereafter enacted to the extent constitutionally applicable, to the exercise of judicial discretion in appropriate cases and to the exercise by the State and its governmental bodies of the police power inherent in the sovereignty of the State and to the exercise by the United States of America of the powers delegated to it by the Constitution of the United States of America.
+The opinion will state, in part, that the obligations of the District with respect to the Bonds may be subject to bankruptcy, insolvency, reorganization, moratorium and other similar laws affecting creditors' rights heretofore or hereafter enacted to the extent constitutionally applicable, and to the exercise of judicial discretion in appropriate cases.